katerinanavab/webdocs/docs/unit02/notes201.md

 #### Flex-shrink
 {: .no_toc }

-`flex-shrink` is similar to `flex-grow`, but sets the "shrink factor" of a flex item. `flex-shrink` only ends up being applied if the size of all flex items is larger than their parent container.
+`flex-shrink` is similar to `flex-grow`, but sets the **"shrink factor"** of a flex item. `flex-shrink` only ends up being applied if the size of all flex items is _larger than their parent_ container.

 For example, if our 3 divs from above had a width declaration like: `width: 100px`, and `.flex-container` was smaller than `300px`, our divs would have to shrink to fit.

+{:.highlight}
-The default shrink factor is `flex-shrink: 1`, which means all items will shrink evenly.
+The **default shrink factor** is `flex-shrink: 1`, which means all items will **shrink evenly**.
 If you do *not* want an item to shrink then you can specify `flex-shrink: 0;`.
 You can also specify higher numbers to make certain items shrink at a higher rate than normal.

-Here's an example.
-Note that we've also changed the `flex-basis` for reasons that will be explained shortly.
-If you shrink your browser window you'll notice that `.two` never gets smaller than the given width of 250px, even though the `flex-grow` rule would otherwise specify that each element should be equally sized.
+Here's an example:

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="JjJXZVz" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">